ericclack/racket-candy-crush/doc/part2.rst

    (build-list 50 random-tile)

-So now we can use this to generate a game world full of tiles:
+So now we can use this to generate a game world full of tiles.
+Update your code like so:

 .. code-block:: racket
    :emphasize-lines: 1,3,4